 Pre-School is a place of magic.
 There is space, there is an adventure and there is permission to be a child.
 We believe all children are competent learners who need space and opportunity to explore, experiment and take risks.
 Everything children experience during their day is an opportunity for valuable learning.
 This includes everyday routines like morning tea, the physical environment, our materials and equipment.

 Our Pre-School gives your child space and opportunity to learn and explore – through free play, directed activities and during interactions with other children and adults.
 You will see the Early Years Learning Framework in practice – each day, teachers set up the environment to reflect children’s interests and needs.
 A cornerstone of our Pre-School is providing lots of uninterrupted free play – we believe this is how most children learn best.
 We also provide direction and support for those times when children need it.

-Please note: the program is a two-day program (either Monday and Wednesday or Tuesday and Thursday).
+Please note: This Program is a two day program (either Monday and Wednesday or Tuesday and Thursday).